Igglybuff/awesome-piracy/readme.md

 - [SoftArchive](https://sanet.st/full/) SoftArchive or SA is a scene release website, more known for new release of software, games, music, movies, and eBooks.
 - [MkvCage](https://www.mkvcage.ws/)
 - [MoveFiles](https://moviefiles.org/) Direct download search engine which generates Google Drive links
+- [IceFilms.info](https://www.icefilms.info/) Another DDL site with TV and movie links on FileUpload, GoUnlimited, Filecandy, and more
+- [DownArchive](http://downarchive.org/) DDL blog with premium links on a number of hosts.
+Lots of software

 ### Premium Link Generators
 - [File Hosting Wiki](https://filehostlist.miraheze.org/wiki/Main_Page)